 However, it all depends on the user’s need, circumstances, and comfort.

-For example, pump in style is more suitable for the working moms because it offers more portability and easy handling.
-And hospital grade pump is suitable for the moms who want o pump milk as quickly as possible.
+Here’s the difference: Pump in style is more suitable for the working moms because it offers more portability and easy handling.
+And hospital grade pump is suitable for the moms who want to pump milk as quickly as possible.

 In the end, they are both great pumps.
 Though I’d say the hospital grade pump is a better option.
 I actually like the Lansinoh Smartpump with Bluetooth on Amazon.

 The combination of suction strength, digital control, higher efficiency, and durability gives a slight advantage over the pump in style.